LM1997610/ADM_HW1/README.md

 # Homework_1

-This GitHub repository was created to submit ADM's HomeWork1.
+This GitHub repository was created to submit [**Algorithmic Methods of Data Mining**](http://aris.me/index.php/data-mining-ds-2022)'s HomeWork1.

 It contains the PDF file created from the submission page of HackerRank and it's named "Submissions_HackerRank_merge.pdf"